airspeed-velocity/asv/docs/source/using.rst

 tool used to create environments.

-When using ``virtualenv``, ``asv`` does not build Python interpreters for you, but it expects to find each of the Python versions specified in the ``asv.conf.json`` file available on the ``PATH``.
+When using ``virtualenv``, ``asv`` does not build Python interpreters for you, but it expects to find the Python versions specified in the ``asv.conf.json`` file available on the ``PATH``.
 For example, if the ``asv.conf.json`` file has::

-  "pythons": ["2.7", "3.6"]
+  "pythons": ["3.7", "3.10"]

 then it will use the executables named ``python2.7`` and ``python3.6`` on the path.
 There are many ways to get multiple